HiroshiNohara/WIFI-password-application/README.md

-Since Hydrogen and Oxygen Operating System of OnePlus do not support viewing the password of the connected WiFi, I developed this application to achieve this function.
+Since Hydrogen and Oxygen Operating System for OnePlus do not support viewing the password of the connected WiFi, I developed this application to achieve this function.
 Obviously, it needs to work on a phone that already has **Root** privileges to access the `/data/misc/wifi/WifiConfigStore.xml` file.

 ## Interface